Save to My DOJO

 One more reason why an organization might need a SharePoint backup is that organizations that operate within regulated industries are typically required to retain data for a specific length of time.
 Although such regulations usually leave it up to the individual company as to how they will comply with the various regulatory requirements, a backup is often the least expensive and least complex option for dealing with data retention requirements.

-What Are the Backup and Recovery Options?
+What Are the Backup and Recovery Options Available?

 There are four primary options for protecting data in a SharePoint environment.
 As you would probably expect, there are advantages and disadvantages to each of the options.
 Three of the options that are discussed below are native to SharePoint and are not true backup replacements.
 Even so, they will be discussed because they are tools that some organizations use to protect their SharePoint data.
 Additionally, it is important to understand what level of protection each of these options does and does not provide.